I have been using pandoc (from John Macfarlane) to generate PowerPoint slides. I have documented this here.

 The file test.org

-contains the slide content and essential meta
+contains the slide content and essential meta data.
+It references the file mysetup-bmr-169-ysctn.org

 mechanism. mysetup-bmr-169-ysctn.org

-configures the org-mode beamer exporter and contains LaTeX and Beamer
+configures the Org mode Beamer exporter and contains LaTeX and Beamer settings.
+The key settings are:

-hence the names of the set-up files.
-I include in the ZIP archive the
+Obviously, different key settings require different set-up files, hence the names of the set-up files.
+I include in the ZIP archive the file mysetup-bmr-169-nsctn.org

-presentations that do not need section divider slides.
+which is meant for shorter presentations that do not need section divider slides.

 Note that some of the issues discussed below are LaTeX/Beamer issues.
 However, I discuss them here because I collected solutions for them from various documentation pieces or from the internet.

-I also document how these issues can be addressed directly from the org-mode source code or the setup-file which gets included by the org-mode source file.
+I also document how these issues can be addressed directly from the Org mode source code or the setup-file which gets included by the Org mode source file.

 So far I did not need to change the table settings from the defaults.

-When you want to generate a link in a beamer presentation to a PDF document from org-mode, you need to provide a description, like so
+When you want to generate a link in a Beamer presentation to a PDF document from Org mode, you need to provide a description, like so

 [[./file.pdf][Description]]